Search

 Inorganic materials

-Materials that have a natural salt content may suffer from efflorescence when the air is dry.
-The salts in deteriorated glass, porous ceramics and some geological material are carried to the surface by moisture (which may have entered the pores during a period of higher humidity).
-The moisture evaporates and the salts crystallise on the surface.
+Materials with a natural salt content may suffer from efflorescence when the air is dry.
+Salts in deteriorated glass, porous ceramics, and some archaeological or geological material travel to the surface as moisture evaporates.
+The salts then crystallise on the surface.

 • Corrosion in metals